brablc/swarm-ssh-gateway/README.md

 Host swarm-ssh-gateway-STACK_NAME
     HostName 127.0.0.1
     User root
+    Port 8022
     ProxyJump mng.example.com
-    Port 8022
     StrictHostKeyChecking no
     UserKnownHostsFile=/dev/null
+    RequestTTY no
+    ExitOnForwardFailure yes
-    # These are names of your services from your stack
+    # These are names of your services from your stack - hostname reesolution works automatically
-    # Resolution for automatically
     LocalForward 127.0.0.1:15672 rabbitmq:15672
     LocalForward 127.0.0.1:5432 postgres:5432
     LocalForward 127.0.0.1:8123 clickhouse1:8123